Looking for activities for kids at home?

 Don’t make paper rings to count the days, for obvious reasons!
 I love making paper chains of people holding hands, or hearts, animals… etc. Name them all, give them outfits, or make them your family.

 To do this, fold paper into thirds (to make three people) and draw a person, making their arms outstretch all the way to reach the fold / sides of the paper.
 Cut them out, but don’t cut the sides of the paper where their arms touch the fold.

 2. Have PE Class… With a Bouncy House in Your Garage / Basement / Backyard

 We finally placed our order for the world’s most popular bouncy house and I can’t wait for it to arrive.
 This thing has over 3,000 happy reviews on Amazon – it’s a popular favorite for families with young kids.
 The ONLY reason we didn’t buy this years ago was our good friends have it and our kids would bounce with them.

 The funny thing is, they bought it for their kids when my 11 year old, our oldest, was just a babe.
 It is still going strong 11 years later!
 Unbelievable, right?
 The best part is it is small enough to fit inside in bad weather if you have a playroom / rec room!

-Is there even a better purchase for kids stuck at home for an extended period of time?
+Is there an even better purchase for active kids stuck at home for an extended period of time?